 In Table \ref{tab: T1 and T2}, we present the coverage probability and average confidence interval length in two scenarios with $T=T_1 = e_1e_1^\top$ and $T=T_2 = e_{1}e^\top_1 + 2e_2e^\top_{2} - 3 e_{3}e^\top_{3}$.
 The coverage probability is calculated as the ratio of the $5000$ independent trails that fall into $\big ( \widehat{m}_T^{(i)} - 1.96 \hat{\sigma}_i \hat{S}_i, \widehat{m}_T^{(i)} + 1.96 \hat{\sigma}_i \hat{S}_i \big)$, which is the $95\%$ confidence interval constructed by the standard deviation estimation.
 The interval length is calculated as $2 \times 1.96 \hat{\sigma}_i \hat{S}_i$.
 We present the result as $n = 1000$, $2000$, and $3000$.
 As shown in Table \ref{tab: T1 and T2}, for both $T_1$ and $T_2$, as $n$ grows, the coverage probability is closer to $0.95$, and the confidence interval length decreases.
 In addition, when we increase the $\|T\|_{\mathrm{F}}$, i.e., from $\|T_1\|_{\mathrm{F}}$ to $\|T_2\|_{\mathrm{F}}$, the true $S_i$ gets larger which causes the average length of confidence interval increases.

-In Table \ref{tab: diff r}, we further compare the converge probability and the average confidence interval length across different true ranks $r$.
+In Table \ref{tab: diff r}, we compare the converge probability and the average confidence interval lengths across different true ranks $r$.
 As the rank $r$ increases, the coverage probability shrinks, and the confidence interval length increases.
-We also present the histogram for $r =3,5,7$ in Figure \ref{fig:2}, where the normal approximation gets slightly worse when the true rank increases.
+We also compare the histograms for $r =3,5,7$ in Figure \ref{fig:2}, and the normal approximation gets slightly worse as the true rank increases.

-In addition to visualizing the normal approximation, we also investigate the consistency of the standard deviation estimation to demonstrate the validity of our inference.
-In Figure \ref{fig:3}, we plot the estimation error of the standard deviation, i.e., $\vert \hat{\sigma}_i\hat{S}_i - \sigma_i S_i\vert$ based on $100$ independent trails.
-We record the estimation error for increasing number of iteration $n$ ranging from $50$--$2000$ with equally spaced by $50$.
-The shaded grey area in Figure \ref{fig:3} represents the confidence band of the mean.
-As shown in Figure \ref{fig:3}, the estimation error of standard deviation decreases as $n$ increases, which indicates the consistency of our variance estimation.